deadlyedge/pyBlobServer/README.md

 Get user information and statistics.
 - Query Parameters:
   - `function`: Optional.
 Set to "change_token" to generate a new token
-- Response: User details including storage usage and token
+- Response: User details including storage usage but token hidden, token will not shown again for security reasons, but you could change it by using `function=change_token`.

 #### File Operations